thegworld/gtx-browser/docs/enterprise/add_new_policy.md

 5. Create a policy atomic group.
     -  If you are adding multiple policies that are closely related and interact with each other, you should put them in policy atomic group.
-An atomic policy group is used in the Chromium code and affects how policies are applied.
+An atomic policy group is used in the GTx Browser code and affects how policies are applied.
 When enabled by the admin, this ensures that policies from an atomic group get their values from the same source and are not a mix of policies from multiple sources.
 This [feature](https://chromeenterprise.google/intl/en_ca/policies/atomic-groups/)